dwas-KR/LPMBox/README.md

 ### 5.5 Option 5: Developer YouTube

 Introduces guide and tutorial videos for LPMBox, as well as other useful tools for Lenovo tablets (Xiaoxin Pad, Y700, GT, Yoga Pad Pro, etc.) running ZUI and ZUXOS.

+### 5.6 Option 6: Change LPMBox Language
+Lets you change the UI language from the main menu, so you can easily reselect your language if you chose the wrong one.

 ---